TAKING ON ACTION INQUIRIES

 How do we work with privilege and colonialism, collective trauma and power?

 For each of us in different ways, how we live is rooted in our history and culture, the power we have and the power others have had over us.
 How can we understand ourselves and each other better, and how does that inform our work?
 It’s unlikely we’ll make big changes without it.
+Read more about what has come up from this inquiry stream of conversations here.

 What does it mean to work with collective psychology in the context of climate breakdown and radical changes in ways of living?